by W. Lewis Johnson, Ph.D.

 To ensure that a diversity program is successful, it is not enough to provide employees with training about the legal and regulatory aspects of workplace diversity.
 Organizations must ensure employees have the competencies they need to succeed in a diverse work environment.

 The solution happens to be rather straightforward to understand: Help workers across generations, cultures, mindsets and organizational levels develop effective communication and collaboration skills.
-One particular set of skills is perspective taking, which anthropologists note is critical for promoting understanding between people with differing cultural backgrounds and communicative styles.
-In an earlier blog post I discussed how perspective-taking skills are important for multi-generational workforces.
-In fact, perspective-taking is essential for any organization that is attempting to promote diversity, and not just generational diversity.
-Diversity programs should therefore include workforce training that promotes perspective-taking skills.
+One particular set of skills is perspective taking, which anthropologists note is critical for promoting understanding between people with different cultural backgrounds and communicative styles.
+In an earlier blog post, I discussed how perspective-taking skills are important for multi-generational workforces.
+In fact, perspective-taking is essential for any organization that is attempting to promote diversity and not just generational diversity.
+Diversity programs should, therefore, include workforce training that promotes perspective-taking skills.